Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide TicinoTicino Swissraft (Foto Swissraft Tessiner Tourismusagentur ATT SA)

-Boarding points for Böötle on the Glatt
+Entry Points for Boating on the Glatt

-Exit points for Böötle on the Glatt
+Exit Points for Boating on the Glatt

 Böötle Guide GlattGlatt